BarRaiser

 Data protection

-Data protection is a critical key compliance issue when it comes to recording job interviews.
+Data protection is also a critical part of job interview recording compliance.
 Storing interview data for later review is vital to ensure compliance with relevant data protection laws.
-This may include the General Data Protection Regulation (GDPR) in the European Union, which requires organizations to protect individuals’ personal data and provide clear information about how the data will be used [4].
-In the United States, the California Consumer Privacy Act (CCPA) provides similar protections for the personal data of California residents [5].
+Recordings should be kept safe.
+Just like locking up your diary to keep it private, companies use tools like encryption (a fancy way of scrambling data so no one can read it) to protect interview recordings.
+This may include the General Data Protection Regulation (GDPR) in the European Union, which requires organizations to protect individuals’ data and provide clear information about how the data will be used.
+In the United States, the California Consumer Privacy Act (CCPA) provides similar protections for the personal data of California residents.

 It is essential to have appropriate policies and procedures in place for storing and handling recorded job interviews.
 This may include implementing technical and organizational measures to protect the data from unauthorized access, such as encryption and secure storage systems.
 It is essential to provide clear information to candidates about how the data will be used and protected and to ensure that the data is only accessed by authorized personnel for legitimate purposes.